-En route to the Gryphon’s six-game win streak, which culminated in a 66-36 win over Hopkins February 13, they played some hotly contested games.
+En route to the Gryphon’s six-game win streak, which culminated in a 66-36 win over Hopkins February 13, they played some hotly contested games which may be listed on betting platforms like standardsuk.
 One of the toughest was against Convent of the Sacred Heart February 10.

 By Melanie Cane